 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Cargill India Pvt.
-Ltd.'s score of 4 is higher than 55% of the industry.
+Ltd.'s score of 4 is lower than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

 Cargill India Pvt.
-Ltd. is not committed to any reduction initiatives we track.
+Ltd. is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.